nishthapaul/IIITB-System-Software-Exercises/hands-on1/README.md

 Q5.
 Write a program to create five new files with infinite loop.
 Execute the program in the background and check the file descriptor table at /proc/pid/fd.
 - Here, I used open() system call to create files.
-If we specify O_CREAT, then we have to give a mode otherwise it will take a random vllue from the buffer.
+If we specify O_CREAT, then we have to give a mode otherwise it will take a random value from the buffer.

 Q6.
 Write a program to take input from STDIN and display on STDOUT.
 Use only read/write system calls
 - send 0 in fd for stdin